 - Noisy and Loud – When everything is going the foot spa is loud.
 This can be a problem if you have little ones in the house and are concerned about the disturbing baby.
 It can also make it difficult to fully relax to get the full benefit of your investment.

 - Ankle pain – While not a very common complaint it is something to keep in mind.
 The width of the unit near the ankles seems to be too narrow for some legs and causes discomfort and reported bruising from a handful of users.

 For the price range, this is a good, affordable water massage machine especially for people who enjoy a good soak.

-Many of the bells and whistles are more cosmetic that actually useful such as the lights.
+Many of the bells and whistles are more cosmetic that actually uses such as the lights.
 While the LED lights might help some relax, I for one don’t tend to stare at me while I have them soaking.
-While bubbles may feel neat, you would need to decide what was more important – a longer time with warmer water and no bubbles or a short time with warm water and bubbles.
+While bubbles may feel neat, you would need to decide what was more important – a long time with warmer water and no bubbles or a short time with warm water and bubbles.

 This also brings up the noise problem.
-If the noise bothers you, keeping the all in one button off (the bubbles/heat/light) will help keep noise to a minimum.
+If the noise bothers you, keeping them all in one button off (the bubbles/heat/light) will help keep noise to a minimum.
 I would recommend simply using the waterfall when you want to add something to your experience and do without the bubbles.
 Do you prefer bubbles going?
 Let me know in the comments.

 As with any water-based massage, the soaking can have a great effect on the skin on your feet.
 The attachments allow you to exfoliate and the water will help soften calluses and hard skin.